Marcodelloro/Pandemic-System-Identification/README.md

  - Δ variation Hospitals

     & extra categories like, Δ variation in total positive cases, Δ variation in new positive cases etc...

+<b><u>Reconstructed Datasets</u></b>:
+Reconstructed datasets of the Italian population divided in four age groups:
+## Age Groups

+1. **_u40_**:
+   Individuals aged **0 to 39 years**.
+It includes children, young adults, and those in early adulthood.

+2. **_mid_**:
+   Individuals aged **40 to 59 years**, considered the largest amount of working-age population.

+3. **_old_**:
+   Individuals aged **60 to 79 years**.
+This group includes senior individuals, Heightened risks due to age-related vulnerabilitie, more prone to experience severe outcomes from the virus.

+4. **_ger_**:
+   Individuals aged **80 years and above**.
+Commonly referred to as geriatric population.
+Heavily affected by the COVID-19 pandemic, facing high mortality rates.

+   All the data are extrapolated from the code `DataCooking.jl` and `DataCollection.jl`.
+   The dataset are used to inform and identify the model.

+## MHE Matlab Folders

+<b><u>MHE Age Stratified - Single alpha</u></b>:
+Folder containing all the codes to run the simulation of the SIDTHE age-stratified model, with single $\alpha$ (virus infectivity).
+Main files in the folder:

+`testScriptMHE.m`: Main test script to run the MHE on the whole horizon.
+`bayesMHEObj.m`: Function performing Hyperparameters Autotuning of the MHE objective funztion by implementig bayesian optimization.
+`runMHE.m`: Function containing MHE optimization problem in CasADi framework.
+`PlottingMHE.m`: Code to plot the results of the MHE.

+<b><u>MHE Age Stratified</u></b>:
+Folder containing all the codes to run the simulation of the SIDTHE age-stratified model, with multiple $\alpha$ (virus infectivity).
+Main files in the folder:

+`testScriptMHE_a.m`: Main test script to run the MHE on the whole horizon.
+`bayesMHEObj_a.m`: Function performing Hyperparameters Autotuning of the MHE objective funztion by implementig bayesian optimization.
+`runMHE_a.m`: Function containing MHE optimization problem in CasADi framework.
+`PlottingMHE_a.m`: Code to plot the results of the MHE.